-Another point which I would like to make before you start to reset check engine light.
+Another point which I would like to make before you start to reset the check engine light.

 Today’s cars are becoming more and more complicated regarding electronics.

 They are, more or less becoming computers on wheels.
-This has its advantages, but from the maintenance point of view it’s simply getting more harder.
+This has its advantages, but from the maintenance point of view, it’s simply getting harder.

-Upper class cars (premium, luxury, performance cars etc) tend to have complicated electronic systems which are intertwined in ways that can cause unpredictable side effects.
+Upper-class cars (premium, luxury, performance cars, etc) tend to have complicated electronic systems that are intertwined in ways that can cause unpredictable side effects.
 They simply have more electronics on them.

 Middle and lower class cars tend to have less complicated electric and electronic layout making them more suitable to reset check engine light on your own.

-Also, these kind of cars usually demand specific diagnostic tools which are expensive and complicated.
+Also, these kinds of cars usually demand specific diagnostic tools that are expensive and complicated.

 So, if you’re driving a “spaceship”, best leave this to professionals.